Search

 • Review our Omega-3 recipe eBook and Boosting healthy fats resource for recipe ideas.

-• Add ingredients for your chosen fish-based meal/s to your shopping list, such as canned tuna, frozen vegetables, wholemeal pasta, or fresh salmon.
+• Add ingredients for your chosen fish-based meal/s to your shopping list, such as frozen or fresh white fish, frozen vegetables, wholemeal pasta, or fresh salmon.

 • Revisit our budget-friendly shopping resource for tips on how to get the best heart-healthy groceries on a budget.